CO

 Cultural Significance:

-Represents the heart of Costa Rican cuisine and its focus on fresh, local ingredients.
+Represents the heart of Costa Rican cuisine and Tico identity with focus on fresh, local ingredients and family recipes.

 Signature Dishes: